-Following the CDC recommendations for everyone to wear a homemade mask to fight the spread of the virus, our design team has found a way to use some excess faux fur to make a handmade face mask lined in cotton.
-These masks are washable, and have a pocket to allow for a homemade disposable filter to be inserted.
-During this time of crisis we will be donating all proceeds of the sale to the Metropolitan Hospital in our new East Harlem neighborhood in NYC.
+Following the CDC recommendations for everyone to wear a homemade mask to fight the spread of the virus, our design team found a way to use some excess faux fur to make a handmade face mask lined in cotton.
+During this time of crisis we were able to donate over $3,500 to the Metropolitan Hospital in our new East Harlem neighborhood in NYC.

 The #MaisonAtiaHeroes campaign celebrates individuals who are on the frontlines keeping our families safe and healthy during this time of uncertainty.
 We thank these heroes and hope our token of appreciation for their selflessness and courage will help brighten a bit their day.

 We would like to thank Stephanie!
 She is an operating room nurse but working as an ICU nurse during this time AND an amazing Mother; a true hero.
 Here are some tips she’d like to share with you:

 Her tips for everyone are to please stay home, wear masks, and to live a healthy lifestyle.
 Get rest and workout to relieve stress but to maintain strength.
 Stay hydrated and enjoy the slower pace of life.
 It will be hectic again before we know it!!
 THANK YOU NURSE STEPHANIE!!!!

 We would like to thank Erica Smith,RN, BSN CT ICU !
 She is a nurse at NYP; a true hero.
 Here are some tips she’d like to share with you:

 * take care of your physical and mental heath- eat good foods, drink plenty of water, take a walks outside, meditate.
 All of these good things will continue to boost your immune system and keep your mind and body resilient!